guilload/rotten_os/README.md

 rottenOS
 ========

-A toy 32-bit kernel written Rust
+A toy 32-bit kernel written in Rust.